Why you should not sign up to use PastorsLine

 The text message bible study invites are working great.
 We saw a huge increase from 5-6 to 10-12 and the numbers stayed consistent.

-The land line is more familiar with our congregation.
-When we texted from the other number, some would inquire about who was sending the text as the number was unfamiliar, and we did not use it frequently, so by the time we sent another text, some had forgotten the number.
+“Our land line [SMS-enabled by PastorsLine] is more familiar to our congregation.
+When we texted from the other number, some would inquire about who was sending the text as the number was unfamiliar, and we did not use it frequently, so by the time we sent another text, some had forgotten the number.”

 Myrna and Peter Rohdin